Umbilical hernia: Diagnosis

 Umbilical hernias are common.
 With a study involving Africans, 92% of children had protrusions, 49% of adults, and 90% of pregnant women.
 However, a much smaller number actually had hernias: only 23% of children, 8% of adults, and 15% of pregnant women.

-When the orifice is small (< 1 or 2 cm), 90% close within 3 years (some sources state 85% of all umbilical hernias, regardless of size), and if these hernias are asymptomatic, reducible, and don't enlarge, no surgery is needed (and in other cases it must be considered).
+When the orifice is small (< 1 or 2 cm), 90% close within 3 years (some sources state 85% of all umbilical hernias, regardless of size), and if these hernias are asymptomatic, reducible, and do not enlarge, no surgery is needed (and in other cases it must be considered).

 Treatment

 Children

 In some communities mothers routinely push the small bulge back in and tape a coin over the palpable hernia hole until closure occurs.
 This practice is not medically recommended as there is a small risk of trapping a loop of bowel under part of the coin resulting in a small area of ischemic bowel.
 This "fix" does not help and germs may accumulate under the tape, causing infection.
 The use of bandages or other articles to continuously reduce the hernia is not evidence-based.

 An umbilical hernia can be fixed in two different ways.
-The surgeon can opt to stitch the walls of the abdomen or he/she can place mesh over the opening and stitch it to the abdominal walls.
+The surgeon can opt to stitch the walls of the abdomen or place mesh over the opening and stitch it to the abdominal walls.
 The latter is of a stronger hold and is commonly used for larger defects in the abdominal wall.
 Most surgeons will not repair the hernia until 5–6 years after the baby is born.
 Most umbilical hernias in infants and children close spontaneously and rarely have complications of gastrointestinal-content incarcerations.

 How far the projection of the swelling extends from the surface of the abdomen (the belly) varies from child to child.
 In some, it may be just a small protrusion; in others it may be a large rounded swelling that bulges out when the baby cries.
 It may hardly be visible when the child is quiet and or sleeping.

 Normally, the abdominal muscles converge and fuse at the umbilicus during the formation stage, however, in some cases, there remains a gap where the muscles do not close and through this gap the inner intestines come up and bulge under the skin, giving rise to an umbilical hernia.
 The bulge and its contents can easily be pushed back and reduced into the abdominal cavity.